ogrisel/text-mining-class/README.md

 - Indexing full-text documents
 - Clustering: grouping similar text documents
 - Unsupervised Latent space models for semantic information retrieval

+Some possible topics for future extended versions of this class:

 - Word embeddings and supervised text classification with continuous bag of words
 - Introduction to Knowledge Bases
 - Using pre-trained Named entity detection and Semantic role labeling to extract knowledge from text
 - Sequence to Sequence for machine translation
 - Machine Reading